smjleo/prose/README.md

 ### Benchmarking
 There are two types of benchmarks: end-to-end and granular.

 The end-to-end benchmark measures the runtime of invoking `prose`, from start to finish.
-This can be run using [experiments/benchmark.sh](experiments/benchmark.sh), and the resulting data will be placed in [experiments/results/](experiments/results/).
-The resulting CSVs can be analysed using [experiments/stats.py](experiments/stats.py).
+This can be run using [experiments/benchmark.sh](experiments/benchmark.sh), which invokes [experiments/stats.py](experiments/stats.py) for analysis.
+The raw data is also placed in [experiments/results/](experiments/results/).

 The granular benchmark measures the time taken for the translation and the PRISM verification of each property, all separately.
 This is done directly via the Prose CLI: `dune exec prose -- benchmark [path/to/dir]` runs benchmarks on all context files in the directory given.